- Due Diligence

 - Strategic Counselling, Opinions, & Intellectual Property Portfolio Management

-Prior to his legal career, Kazim was a senior research chemist at a major chemical company where he was responsible for oligonucleotide and other active pharmaceutical ingredient (API) projects from R&D to manufacturing, including process validation and pre-approval inspection (PAI) preparation.
+Prior to his legal career, Kazim was a senior research chemist at a major chemical company where he was responsible for oligonucleotide and other active pharmaceutical ingredient (API) projects from R&D to manufacturing, including process validation and pre-approval inspection (PAI) preparation for engagement with the regulatory agencies, such as the Food and Drug Administration (FDA).
+His studies involved solution and solid phase synthesis of nucleosides, nucleotides and oligonucleotides, and analyzing their physicochemical and biochemical properties, for antisense and antigene applications.

 - B.Sc.
 (Honours Chemistry), Dalhousie University (1997)